Ala123Sobhan/react-cinema-e2e-app/README.md

 ## Introduction

 This project showcases a scalable React application integrated with a CI/CD pipeline with automated tests.
 Its deployed on AWS for high availability and performance.
-It highlights the use of industry best practices in web development and cloud deployment.

 ## Technologies Used

 - **React** - Frontend library for building user interfaces